The Basics of Advance Fee Scams

 Common Types of Advance Fee Scams

-- “Lottery” or “Prize” Scam: You are contacted and told that you have won a large sum of money in a lottery or contest.
+- “Lottery” or “Prize” Scams: You are contacted and told that you have won a large sum of money in a lottery or contest.
 However, to collect your prize, you must first pay various fees and taxes.
+Once you pay the fees or taxes, the scammer disappears with your money.